oktadev/okta-blog/_source/_posts/2020-01-10-default-implementation-csharp.md

 If you haven't heard, C# 8.0 ships with a new feature that allows you to add default implementations to interfaces.
 If you're like me, you may be thinking, "Why?
 Why would I want to add implementations to interfaces?
 Isn't that what abstract classes are for?
 Doesn't that go against everything that interfaces stand for?"

 My immediate reaction to this new feature was visceral and negative,, but I decided to investigate closer and...
 I think I may actually love it.
-Stay with me here and I’ll explain why.
+Stay with me here and I'll explain why.

 ## What Did Abstract Classes Ever Do to You?